 You’ll get to a door that seems randomly suspended.
 From here, pick any road, either to the right or left to get your picture.

-There is an Airbnb that you can stay in, right near the Blue domes.
+There is an Airbnb that you can stay in right near the Blue Domes.
 It is located right behind where I’m standing in this picture.
 Details here.

 DETAILS